Album - Preternatural

 Twilight’s Dance

-A dusk-lit dance begins.
-“Twilight’s Dance” feels like an old-world folk ritual glimpsed through a dusty reel - earthy, mysterious, and alive with motion.
 A dry, vintage drum kit keeps a steady, unflashy groove: kick, snare, and hi-hat forming the spine of the piece.
-Supporting it, a walking upright bass weaves up and down in hypnotic arcs, adding bounce and breath to the rhythm.
+Supporting it, a walking upright bass adds bounce to the rhythm.

 Lamp Light

-There’s nothing flashy here - just tone, space, and feeling.
+There’s nothing flashy here; just tone, space, and feeling.
 A moment of warmth and reflection, captured in the quiet hush of night.

 Daylight Breaks

 A 70s drum kit provides the rhythmic spine, joined by two contrasting basses: a percussive synth bass arpeggio, and a warm, fretless clean DI bass guitar.
-Together, they pulse with urgency - heartbeat and breath in a dying night.

 Floating Away